Last updated 18 June, 2023

 KPMG has reasonable security policies and procedures in place to protect personal information from unauthorized loss, misuse, alteration, or destruction.
 Despite KPMG's best efforts, however, security cannot be absolutely guaranteed against all threats.
 To the best of our ability, access to your personal information is limited to those who have a need to know.
 Those individuals who have access to the data are required to maintain the confidentiality of such information.

 We also make reasonable efforts to retain personal information only for so long i) as the information is necessary to comply with an individual's request, ii) as necessary to comply with legal, regulatory, internal business or policy requirements, or iii) until that person asks that the information be deleted.
-The period for which data is retained will depend on the specific nature and circumstances under which the information was collected; however, subject to requirements of i)-iii) above, personal information will not be retained for more than 5 years.
+The period for which data is retained will depend on the specific nature and circumstances under which the information was collected; however, subject to the requirements of i)-iii) above, personal information will not be retained for more than 5 years.

 By registering on any KPMG web site and then navigating to another KPMG web site while still logged in, you agree to the use of your personal information in accordance with the privacy statement of the KPMG web site you are visiting.